 Naming variables

-.
-Numbers can also be used ONLY if they’re not the first character of a name.
+Valid names for variables can use any letter, upper or lowercase, a dollar sign $ and an underscore _.
+Numbers can also be used ONLY if they’re NOT the first character of a name.

 Reserved words